-Pericarditis is swelling and irritation of the pericardium, the thin saclike membrane surrounding your heart.
-Pericarditis often causes chest pain and sometimes other symptoms.
-The sharp chest pain associated with pericarditis occurs when the irritated layers of the pericardium rub against each other.
+Pericarditis is swelling and irritation of the thin, saclike tissue surrounding your heart (pericardium).
+Pericarditis often causes sharp chest pain and sometimes other symptoms.
+The chest pain occurs when the irritated layers of the pericardium rub against each other.

-Most cases are mild and usually improve on their own.
+Pericarditis is usually mild and goes away without treatment.
 Treatment for more-severe cases may include medications and, rarely, surgery.
-Early diagnosis and treatment may help to reduce the risk of long-term complications from pericarditis.
+Early diagnosis and treatment may help reduce the risk of long-term complications from pericarditis.

 - Low-grade fever

 - Pounding or racing heartbeat (heart palpitations)

 The specific symptoms you have depend on the type of pericarditis you have.
 Pericarditis is grouped into different categories, according to the pattern of symptoms and how long symptoms last.